30 independent hip hop releases of 2020 we recommend buying on Bandcamp today

-Brooklyn's Akai Solo runs in the same circles as a lot of the rappers mentioned above (this album features Pink Siifu, who Akai Solo released a collaborative album with last year, it was almost entirely produced by iblss who worked on the latest Medhane LP, and Akai is also on the new Armand Hammer), but he's a force of his own, never overshadowed by his peers.
+Brooklyn's Akai Solo runs in the same circles as a lot of the rappers mentioned above (this album features Pink Siifu, who Akai Solo released a collaborative album with last year, Akai is also on the new Armand Hammer, and it was almost entirely produced by iblss), but he's a force of his own, never overshadowed by his peers.
 This LP finds him rapping over smoky, psychedelic production, and the way the words just fall out of his mouth suits these beats perfectly.

 Conway the Machine & Big Ghost Ltd - No One Mourns The Wicked